xu4-engine/u4/README.md

-        c     collision (lets you walk across water, through mountains, etc.) e     equipment (gives the party Armour and Weapons) f     full stats (gives all party members 50 str, dex & intel and level 8) g     goto (enter a location and xu4 teleports you there) h     help (displays list of available cheats) i     items (gives the party Items and Equipment) j     joined by companions (if eligible)
+        c     collision (lets you walk across water, through mountains, etc.) e     equipment (gives the party Armour and Weapons) f     full stats (gives all party members 50 str, dex & intel and level 8) g     goto (enter a location and you will be teleported there) h     help (displays list of available cheats) i     items (gives the party Items and Equipment) j     joined by companions (if eligible)